 Once you've taken the left onto the powerline road, walk for a few minutes until you see a park sign on the right pointing to the Sentinel Buttress trail.
 Turn right and head up the trail, following signs for the Sentinel Buttress.
 Once you get close to the wall, the trail splits and either heads left toward the Central Wall or right toward the Sentinel Buttress.
 Go right, and walk past the Sentinel Buttress and then past the Fire Wall.
 Continue for 100 yards and look for a 4th class (steep and vegetated) gully that leads up to the big overhang that creates Pooh Corner.
 The Thomas Kelly book says "if you pass a large block with an orange and white face, you've gone a little too far."

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Hanging Garden:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Hanging Garden:

 Featured Route For Hanging Garden